geekcampsg/conference-playbook/README.md

   - Sponsor messages & other misc notices
   - Announce the break and where they can mingle
 - End the day

+Emcees should also be responsible for announcing ad-hoc updates such as changes to the schedule or lost and found.

 #### Resources